 Content of Grihya Sutras

-The contents of the Grihya Sutras are manifold and also rather interesting.
-They contain directions for all usages, ceremonies and sacrifices by virtue which the life of a person receives a higher sanctity.
-This Samskara is outlined for a person right from the moment when he is conceived in the womb, till the hour of his death and still further through the death-ceremonies and the cult of the soul.
-Thus there can be found in these works a large number of genuine popular customs and usages treated in detail, which refer to conception, birth, the mother and the new-born child, the name-giving, the first outing and the first feeding of the child.
-There are exact directions for the shaving of the boy's head, the introduction of the pupil to the teacher which is known as ‘Upanayana’, the mode of life of the ‘Brahmachari’ and the dismissal of the pupil from the service of the teacher.
+The contents of the Grihya Sutras are manifold and interesting.
+They contain directions for all usages, ceremonies and sacrifices by virtue of which the life of a person receives a higher sanctity.
+This ‘Samskara’ is outlined for a person right from the moment when he is conceived in the womb, till the hour of his death and still further through the death-ceremonies and the cult of the soul.
+Thus, a large number of genuine popular customs and usages can be found in detail, which refer to conception, birth, the mother and the new-born child, the name-giving, the first outing and the first feeding of the child.
+There are exact directions for the shaving of the child’s head, the introduction of the pupil to the teacher which is known as ‘Upanayana’, the mode of life of the ‘Brahmachari’ and the dismissal of the pupil from the service of the teacher.
 The customs to be followed during the time of wooing, betrothal and marriage are presented in an especially detailed manner.

 Importance of Grihya Sutras